-An undergraduate degree is important but earning a graduate certificate or degree at St. Francis College can be a life-changing decision.
-Our programs position you to make great strides coming right out of college or will help you advance in your current career.
+An undergraduate degree is important but earning a graduate degree at St. Francis College can be a life- and career-changing decision.
+Our programs position you to make great strides whether you're coming right out of college or looking to advance in your current career.

 MS in Accounting

 The two-year Master of Science degree in Professional Accountancy is designed for anyone looking for a mid-career change or just looking to increase understanding of business practices from an accountant's perspective.
 The program offers a mix of accounting theory and reporting, taxation, managerial accounting, ethics, systems, and auditing.
 Check out the MS in Accounting program.

 The MFA program offers separate genre tracks in Fiction, Popular Fiction, Poetry, and Dramatic Screenwriting/Playwriting.
 Aspiring writers learn how to be productive in their everyday lives with editorial feedback and contact, without giving up their day jobs.
 Unlike traditional MFA programs that demand a full-time commitment, our low-residency model represents the working life of the overwhelming majority of professionals in the field.
 Take a look at what our MFA in Creative Writing has to offer.

 The MS in Management is designed for the convenience of working professionals and recent graduates.
 With an emphasis on business strategy, decision-making, leadership, and change management, the program will engage students in the exploration of trends and current challenges in business management or health care management while building and strengthening their own professional networks.
 Take a look at what the MS in Management has to offer.